John C. Persons: Postwar career

-Persons returned to Birmingham and took part in the reorganization of the Alabama National Guard for which he was advanced to the rank of Lieutenant general in the Alabama National Guard in June 1948.
-Persons then continued as the chairman of the board and President of the First National Bank in Birmingham and became respected citizen of Birmingham.
+Persons returned to Birmingham and took part in the reorganization of the Alabama National Guard, for which he was advanced to the rank of lieutenant general in the Alabama National Guard in June 1948.
+Persons then continued as the chairman of the board and president of the First National Bank in Birmingham and became a respected citizen of Birmingham.
 In 1972, he was appointed a member of the Alabama Academy of Honor.

-General Persons died following a stroke on December 11, 1974, aged 86, in St. Vincent's Hospital in Birmingham, Alabama.
+Persons died following a stroke on December 22, 1974, aged 86, in St. Vincent's Hospital in Birmingham, Alabama.
 He was buried at Elmwood Cemetery there together with his wife, Elonia Dudley Hutchinson.
 They had together two daughters, Alice Virginia and Elonia.

 Decorations

 Here is the list of Persons' decorations with ribbon bar: